jalantechnologies/handbook/engineering/onboarding-fresher.md

 # Onboarding Associates

-At Jalan Technologies, we primarily work with enterprises to build solutions that help them to achieve business efficiencies and scale their business.
+At Better, we primarily work with enterprises to build solutions that help them to achieve business efficiencies and scale their business.
 For a large part, the solutions we deliver are based on web technologies.
 As of writing this document, our choice of stack is **Python, React (with Typescript) and React-Native (for mobile apps)**.

 This document assumes that you have no or minimal experience with this stack of professional software development in general.
 However, it assumes that you are proactive, independent and have strong problem solving skills to be able to figure out things on your own.
 If you do, we hope that you should be able to move through this quickly.